- Competitive Analysis

 Take a look at your digital competitive analysis.
-Where do you need to be in order to pull ahead of your competitors?
+Where do you need to be to pull ahead of your competitors?
 Is it more leads?
 More conversions?
 Better branding?
 Identify your goals, write them down, and review them often.

 Step Four: Match Your Goals to The Top B2B Digital Marketing Strategies

 Once you’ve got your goals, you can match each one to the best B2B marketing strategies.
-For example, if your main goal is to increase leads by 20 percent, lead generation will be your biggest bucket.
+For example, if your main goal is to increase leads by 20%, lead generation will be your biggest bucket.
 If you need to get more people in the door and aware of your product, demand generation should be your priority.
 If your reviews are under par and you can’t seem to keep customers, you’ll need more effort in the customer retention bucket.
 Need a little bit of everything?
 Fine, as long as you track and test everything.

 Step Five: Track, Test, Tweak, Repeat

-Our mantra at Blue Corona is Track, Test, Tweak, Repeat, and it’s truly how we operate.
-The root of this is in data and analytics.
+Our mantra at Blue Corona is Track, Test, Tweak, Repeat, and it’s genuinely how we operate.
+The root of this is data and analytics.
 We track our marketing campaigns, test new strategies, tweak the campaigns based on the results, and repeat the process.
 The result is snowballed digital marketing success.

 Metric: A metric is a number

 KPI: A KPI is a metric that is most closely tied to the overall business success

 While metrics help form specific campaigns, only certain ones can help you refine and tailor your business strategy.